THETRIPOL89/PythonAutomationProject/README.md

 # Automatically translate text with Python

-With this python script, you can automatically translate text from every language to english with just a blink.
+With this python script, you can automatically translate text from every language to english in just a blink.

 ## Getting Started